discopt/cmr/doc/file-formats.md

     y z c2
     z x c3

-Row/column element labels are useful for \ref GRAPHIC.
+Row/column element labels are useful for \ref graphic.
-In fact, the format represents a digraph, which is useful for \ref NETWORK.
+In fact, the format represents a digraph, which is useful for \ref network.